DCurrent/openbor/COMPILING.md

     Wii     (wii.cmake)

 # Building Target
 Cmake provides various options for building a targets in general, however we are only going to focus on a subset of options.
-Typically running the cmake command without parameters is enough for configuration system to identify which host you are running cmake on and building for that specific target.
+Typically running the cmake command without parameters is enough for the configuration system to identify which host you are running cmake on in order to build a native target.
 A few example are provided below to showcase how to configure and build OpenBOR target.

 ## Configuring and Building Target
 Clear previous build directory, Set new configuration for distribution and build target: